hansake/partly-working-gcc-compiler-for-z80/README.md

 Just out of curiosity I have compiled this code with gcc 9.3.0 on a Linux Mint 20 x86_64 laptop to have a look at the z80 assembler code that is generated.

-If the patched gcc compiler is built as a 32 bit i686 program it does at least not crash.
+If the patched gcc compiler is built as a 32 bit i686 program it dgit diff master origin/masteroes at least not crash.
 However the z80 assembler code generates namy instructions that are not valid for z80.
 (The code is more valid for Zilog eZ80 but z80-elf-as with the -ez80 flag still gives errors.)